TriplyDB/Documentation/docs/triply-etl/transform/overview/index.md

 - Multiple values may need to be combined into one value (e.g., street name and house number may be concatenated into an address).
 - A simple value with a separator may need to be split into multiple values (e.g., from `'apple, orange'` to `'apple'` and `'orange'`).
 - Values may need to be cleaned because they are dirty in the source (e.g., from `'001 '` to `1`).

+## Next steps

+The Transform step results in a cleaned and enriched record.
+The following link documents how you can use the record to make linked data assertions:

+- [3.
+Assert](/docs/triply-etl/assert/overview) use data from the Record to generate linked data in the Internal Store.